PierreSenellart/provsql/doc/source/user/querying.rst

 * a window function other than those of :ref:`window-aggregates`, whose value is the one of the data as it is;
-* a window partitioned or ordered by an aggregate result;
+* a window partitioned by an aggregate result, or ordered by one other than the tracked ranks (see :ref:`rank-over-aggregate`);
 * a subquery in a position no rewriting handles (a scalar subquery nested in an expression, a subquery in a query over no tracked relation);